-- 43.5 The sum of the difficulty values of elements successfully performed in an exercise are totaled to provide a raw score which defines the total Difficulty Value (DV) of an exercise. - 43.6 The Difficulty Value is converted to a Difficulty (D) Score, using the Conversion Tables in the Tables of Difficulty. - 43.7 The Difficulty Score for a performed exercise is displayed when agreed by both DJs.
+- 40.5 The sum of the difficulty values of elements successfully performed in an exercise are totaled to provide a raw score which defines the total Difficulty Value (DV) of an exercise. - 40.6 The Difficulty Value is converted to a Difficulty (D) Score.
+DV divided by 100 = D-score - 40.7 The Difficulty Score for a performed exercise is displayed when agreed by both DJs.